 UDI U818A – Best Beginner Quadcopter for Outdoor Use

 This updated version of the UDI U818A HD+ Drone also has the 6 Axis gyro stability which provides easy maneuverability for stunts.
 As well as strong wind resistance, and good stability.
 Also, this easy to maneuver drone is ready to fly straight out of the box, being lightweight with a 5 oz frame that excludes it from FAA registration requirements.
 With 1 pair of black and 1 pair of white blades surrounded by built-in prop guards, this drone has quite a look to it.

 |UDI 818A HD+ Quadcopter Specs|

 The 2 LiPo batteries double the flight time which means you will have more time to fly it outside.
-It has strong powerful motors that enable this quadcopter to fly longer and more efficiently.
+Moreover, it has strong powerful motors that enable this quadcopter to fly longer and more efficiently.
 Its performance is improved due to the enhanced durable frame made from a highly elastic plastic protective frame that protects the propellers in flight and acts as an anti-collision safety mechanism.

 The headless mode eliminates the drone’s direction, the direction will be the same as your transmitter, which makes it great for beginners.
 Combined with the return to home function it is great to use outdoors.
 The headless mode also eliminates the need to adjust aircraft position before the flight and improves learning curve.
 Read our article about it and learn more about the UDI 818A drone.

 Yizhan Tarantula X6 – Best Beginner Quadcopter for Payloads

 The Tarantula X6 looks quite menacing – a feature that justifies the drone’s name.
-Its propeller mounts look like concept art for a Ridley Scott.
+Its propeller mounts look like concept art for a Ridley Scott film.
 The core of the drone very much resembles a zergling from StarCraft, and its feet look like the articulate legs of an arachnid.
 However, if you want a drone capable of delivering a package, this is probably the best beginner quadcopter for payloads.